cplagz/GarDoor-Car/README.md

 GarDoor requires both hardware and software components.
 It requires an ESP8266 microcontroller with sensors and a relay.
 If you select the appropriate parts, you can build a GarDoor-Car device with no soldering!
 The software component is found in this repo.

-The code is based on DotNetDann's ESP-MQTT-GarageDoorSensor project (which took inspiration from GarHAge and OpenGarage) with added additional features.
+The code is based on DotNetDann's ESP-MQTT-GarageDoorSensor project (thanks Daniel) (which took inspiration from GarHAge and OpenGarage) with added additional features.
+Parts of the documentation is based on GarHAge documentation (thanks Mark).

 ### Supported Features Include
 - Reports status of the garage door